Improvements to statement posting functionality

 - In the legacy statement posting feature, any failure of a batch task put the whole batch job in an error state.
 In the improved feature, batch task failures don't put the batch job in an error state if other batch tasks are successfully completed.
 You should assess the posting status for a batch execution run by using the Retail statements page, where you can see any statements that weren't posted because of errors.

 - In the legacy statement posting feature, the first occurrence of a statement failure causes the whole batch to fail.
 The remaining statements aren't processed.
 In the improved feature, the batch process continues to process all statements, even if some of the statements fail.
 One benefit is that users gain visibility into the exact number of statements that have errors.
-Therefore, users don't have to be stuck in a continous loop of fixing the errors and running the post statement process till all statements are posted.
+Therefore, users don't have to be stuck in a continuous loop of fixing the errors and running the post statement process till all statements are posted.

 General guidance about the statement posting process